 You can improve your sleep with the sleep hygiene tips above.
 Plus, when you’re not experiencing lower back pain, focus on keeping your sleep debt low to avoid it flaring up again.

-Sleep debt is the measure of how much sleep you owe your body over the last 14 nights.
+Sleep debt is the measure of how much sleep you owe your body.
+In the RISE app we measure it over your last 14 nights.
 It’s measured against your sleep need, the genetically determined amount of sleep you need.

 RISE can work out your individual sleep need (it’s not eight hours of sleep for everyone) and uses your phone use behavior to calculate how much sleep debt you’re carrying.
 We recommend keeping this below five hours to be at your best and reduce the chances of lower back pain and other health problems.